nicholasRenninger/VANTAGE_Simulation/README.md

     - The Optical / ToF camera parameters

-    - the motion of each individual CubeSat (linear and rotational velocities of each CubeSat centroid) - WARNING: we do not currently check for collision, so make sure you don't prescribe motion that will cause the CubeSats collide
+    - the motion of each individual CubeSat (linear and rotational velocities of each CubeSat centroid)

+**WARNING**: we do not currently check for collision, so make sure you don't prescribe motion that will cause the CubeSats collide

-The description of what each parameter is should be evident in the location you set it, whether it be in the YAML config, or in the source itself.
+*The description of what each parameter is should be evident in the location you set it, whether it be in the YAML config, or in the source itself.*

 ---
 ## How to Set the Simulation Parameters